chunribu/miidl/README.md

 #### 3) Imputation

-By default, this step is unactivated, as `miidl` is designed to solve problems including sparseness.
+By default, this step is inactivated, as `miidl` is designed to solve problems including sparseness.
 But imputation can be useful in some cases.
 Commonly used methods are available if needed.

 #### 4) Reshape